proverma/arrow/docs/arrow_cookbook/arrow_in-depth.rst

 Using engine in arrow's test descriptor
 =======================================

-If you have multiple style test cases and want to test it in one test descriptor ,just need to specify which engine to use:
+If you have multiple style test cases and want to test it in one test descriptor ,you just need to specify which engine to use in descriptor:

 ::

 [
     {
         "settings":[ "master" ],
         "name":"hybrid engine server side",
         "dataprovider":{
             "mocha":{
                 "params":{
                     "test":"mocha-bdd.js",